 You should make sure you set up and test your device at your home institution before you leave.
-Technical support for connection to eduroam whilst you are on Stirling campus remains with your home institution so you should contact them in the event of difficulties in connecting to eduroam when off site.
-You should also read our and IT Use Policy and the JANET Acceptable Use policy.
+Technical support for connection to eduroam whilst you are on Stirling campus remains with your home institution so you should contact them in the event of difficulties in connecting to eduroam when off-site.
+You should also read our IT Use Policy and the JANET Acceptable Use policy.

 You can access eduroam on the wireless network on Stirling and Highland campuses.
 We implement the JRS2 tier of service, using the encryption scheme WPA2 with AES.
 No application or interception proxy is used, but we do log all URLs visited for monitoring purposes.
 At present, we only permit the ports and protocols listed in requirement 41 of the JANET Roaming service Technical Specification.

 see our eduroam for Stirling university staff/students page for more info